On Jacobian group arithmetic for typical divisors on curves: Operations on typical and semi-typical divisors

 The following is the algorithm that corresponds to Proposition~\ref{proposition3.5}.
 We state it for general $d$, but in fact will apply it mainly when $d=g$ or $d=2g$.

-\begin{corollary} As in Proposition~\ref{proposition3.5}, we assume that $D$ is semi-typical and that $N \geq 2g-1$.
-If the following algorithm succeeds, it correctly computes $W^N_A$, and success guarantees that the input $D$ was typical and that the output $A$ is semi-typical. \begin{enumerate} \item[Algorithm:] \item Compute an $(N+2)\times (N-g+2)$ matrix $M'$ (analogous to the last six columns of the matrix $N'$ in Section~9 of~\cite{FASKKM}), whose columns describe an echelon basis for the image of $sW^{N+1}$ in $W^{N+d+g+1}/W^{d+g-1}$.
+\begin{proposition} Make the same assumptions on $D$, $s$, $t$, and $N$ as in Proposition~\ref{proposition3.5}.
+The following algorithm succeeds if and only if $D$ is typical, and, upon success, correctly computes $W^N_A$, and certifies that the input $D$ was typical and that the output $A$ is semi-typical.

+\emph{Algorithm:} \begin{enumerate} \item Compute an $(N+2)\times (N-g+2)$ matrix $M'$ (analogous to the last six columns of the matrix $N'$ in Section~9 of~\cite{FASKKM}), whose columns describe an echelon basis for the image of $sW^{N+1}$ in $W^{N+d+g+1}/W^{d+g-1}$.
 (This amounts to multiplying $s$ by each ``monomial'' in $W^{N+1}$ in order of increasing degree, and ignoring the $d$ terms of ``lowest degree'' in each result.)
 It follows that reducing modulo the columns of $M'$ implements the reduction map from the $(N+2)$-dimensional space $W^{N+d+g+1}/W^{d+g-1}$ to the $g$-dimensional space $V = W^{N+d+g+1}/(W^{d+g-1}+sW^{N+1})$. \item Take a similar echelon basis for the image of $tW^N$ in $W^{N+d+g+1}/W^{d+g-1}$, and use the matrix $M'$ to reduce each element of this basis into $V$.
 Make a new $(N-g+1)\times g$ matrix $M''$ whose columns are the reductions of these basis elements.
 Thus the leftmost $g$ columns of $M''$ represent the reductions of $tW^{2g-1}$ to the space $V$. \item Perform Gaussian elimination on $M''$ to find its kernel, which corresponds to the space $W'$ of~\eqref{equation3.5}.
-Along the way, detect whether the leftmost $g\times g$ submatrix of $M''$ is invertible.
-If not, then return ``fail''. \item Otherwise, compute an echelon basis for the kernel of $M''$; analogously to Proposition~\ref{proposition3.4}, this produces $N-2g+1$ elements $\ell \in W^N$, ordered by the order of the pole at $\Pinf$, that satisfy equation~\eqref{equation3.4}.
-Return ``succeed'', along with these elements as a basis for $W^N_A$. \end{enumerate} \end{corollary}
+Along the way, compute $\hat{W}$ as the kernel of the leftmost $g\times g$ submatrix of $M''$.
+If $\hat{W} \neq 0$, then return ``fail''. \item Otherwise, compute an echelon basis for the kernel of $M''$; analogously to Proposition~\ref{proposition3.4}, this produces $N-2g+1$ elements $\ell \in W^N$, ordered by degree, that satisfy equation~\eqref{equation3.4}.
+Return ``succeed'', along with these elements as a basis for $W^N_A$. \end{enumerate} \end{proposition}